Colons and Semicolons

 Using Semicolon in a sentence

-Sometimes when the second sentence gives information or definition about the first sentence, we can use a colon after the first sentence and before the second sentence.
+Sometimes, when the second sentence presents information or a definition related to the first sentence, we can use a colon between the two sentences.
 Here are the examples:

 She acted like an ocean: calm, deep, and cold.